Mastering the Art of Geostatistics: A Python-Powered Workshop

 Workshop Overview

 Join Geothermal Rising (GR), the Colorado Energy Office (CEO), and the International Ground Source Heat Pump Association (IGSHPA) to foster networking across the heating and cooling segment of the geothermal industry.
 This workshop will provide generalized feedback on the status of the industry in Colorado -- challenges, barriers, opportunities, resources.
+We are also excited to have Governor Jared Polis provide welcome remarks to attendees.

 The workshop will explore: